 Improved Productivity for C# Developers

-Making it easier for developers to query and manipulate data is at the core of our mission as the modern application data platform.
+Making it easier for developers to query and manipulate data is at the core of our mission.
 For C# developers the LINQ API serves as the main gateway between the language and database.
 In MongoDB 5.1 we are improving developer productivity for our C# community with a completely redesigned LINQ interface that lets developers write all of their MongoDB queries as well as build sophisticated aggregation pipelines natively in C#.

 Getting Started with MongoDB 5.1